How to Write a Resume for Remote Work: Tips and Strategies

 Finally, always remember to focus on value.
 Employers may be willing to hire remote workers, but they won’t be doing it for your benefit.
 As with any new hire, each remote worker is hired only because the employer believes that he or she can add real value to the company.
 To demonstrate that you’d be a valuable addition to the firm, it’s vital to show how you have benefited your previous employers.

-When you create a work experience section on your resume, do not just describe what you did at previous jobs.
+When you create a work experience section on your resume, don’t just describe what you did at previous jobs.
 You should instead make sure that you include real numbers that demonstrate quantifiable results that you provided in those jobs.
 For example, do not just note that your job involved transforming a sales department.
 Instead, add real numbers to your description to show how the company benefited from your presence:

 As sales manager, I was responsible for completely revamping our sales department to increase productivity and sales revenue.
 That transformation led to a 35% increase in closed sales, a 28% rise in revenue, and a 19% increase in repeat sales.

+Applying for jobs is all about having an advantage over rival job seekers.
 Your remote resume can make all the difference in the world!
 By tailoring your resume to meet the remote work market, you can give yourself an edge over the competition.

 Just remember to be clear, concise, and focused on demonstrating the skills and achievements companies want to see, and you can dramatically increase your chances of landing an interview and great remote work opportunity.